Santuario de San Jose

-Santuario de San José (Sanctuary of Saint Joseph) is a parish church found inside the Green Hills East Village in Mandaluyong, Philippines.
-It is designated as the Shrine of Saint Joseph the Patriarch.
-It is run by the Oblates of St. Joseph (OSJ).
+Santuario de San José Parish (Sanctuary of Saint Joseph) is a parish church found inside the Green Hills East Village in Mandaluyong, Philippines.
+It is designated as the Shrine of Saint Joseph the Patriarch, and is under the jurisdiction of the Archdiocese of Manila.
+The church is run by the Oblates of St. Joseph (OSJ).
 It is the home parish of different chapels: the Holy Family Chapel (inside the Greenhills Shopping Center) and the two chapels of Crame, Immaculate Conception and Sacred Heart.

 It is named after its principal patron, St. Joseph, husband of Mary.
 Secondary patron saints include St. Joseph Marello, founder of the Oblates of St. Joseph, and the Sacred Heart of Jesus.

 Its principal feast day is on March 19, the Solemnity of St. Joseph, Husband of the Blessed Virgin Mary.
 Secondary feasts include the Solemnity of the Sacred Heart of Jesus and the feast day of St. Joseph Marello.